-Usually one solution of debugging is to run compiled code on PC simulator.
-You can download a limited version of instruction set simulator from Hitex for free.
-Of course better simulators aren’t for free.
+Usually, one solution of debugging is to run compiled code on a PC simulator.
+You can download a limited version of the instruction set simulator from Hitex for free.
+Of course, better simulators aren’t for free.
 More advanced simulators you can purchase at Keil.
-More advanced I mean that there is ability to simulate peripherals by additional scripting and so on.
-But again, simulators re virtual tools and usually it is hard to simulate real world events.
+More advanced, I mean that there is the ability to simulate peripherals by additional scripting and so on.
+But again, simulators are virtual tools, and usually, it is hard to simulate real-world events.

-ARM7 microcontrollers comes with JTAG (Joint Test Action Group) debug port.
-JTAG allows controlling ARM MCU using PC via relatively cheap JTAG adapter.
+ARM7 microcontrollers come with JTAG (Joint Test Action Group) debug port.
+JTAG allows controlling ARM MCU using PC via a relatively cheap JTAG adapter.

 JTAG 14 and 20 pin headers

 - download compiled code into on-chip RAM or FLASH and gives run control;

 But with JTAG is not possible to get any information while code is running.
 If you want to get some debug information, you have to halt the code execution.
 So true real-time debugging is not possible.
 And of course, the JTAG debugger is limited by MCU debug port resources.
 For instance, ARM7 JTAG has only two breakpoint registers.
 Controlling debugging depends on debugging software, where clearing/setting of breakpoints is done on the fly.
 Thus you can get pseudo-real debugging.

 In some ARM microcontrollers like the LPC series, there are Embedded Trace Modules (ETM) included.
 ETM is a second debugging port which exports program flow information.
 ETM provides more powerful debugging capabilities like real-time trace, triggering, and performance analysis.
 ETM allows extensive code verification and software testing, which simple JTAG cannot do.